ForgeRock/forgeops/docker/ds/ds-new/README.md

 ## Default Scripts / Life-Cycle Hooks.

 The image supports a number of "hooks" that can be used to run custom script actions at various stages of the directory deployment.
-If the user does not provide their own script, a default script is called (see the `default-scripts/` folder) .
+If the user does not provide their own script, a default script is called (see the `default-scripts/` folder).

-The ds-operator  mounts user provided script on /opt/opendj/scripts.
+For legacy DS Operator deployments, the ds-operator mounts user provided scripts on /opt/opendj/scripts.
 Set the  `spec.scriptConfigMapName` field in the DirectoryService CR to the name of a configmap that holds your scripts.
 See the [ds-operator](https://github.com/ForgeRock/ds-operator) project.

-While defaults are provided, the idea is to bring your owb scripts to implement the exact desired behavior.
+While defaults are provided, the idea is to bring your own scripts to implement the exact desired behavior.
 This strategy provides flexibility to accommodate a wide range of use cases.

 The life cycle hooks are: